chop-dbhi/avocado/README.md

 #### Properties

-`DataField`s also acts as an interface and exposes various properties and methods for directly accessing the underlying data or properties about the data.
+A `DataField` also acts as an interface that exposes various properties and methods for directly accessing the underlying data or properties about the data.

 ##### Editable